nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 **Podcasts across the site**

 Another thing we had to consider with this project is how podcasts are displayed across the site.
-Podcasts are often included in article lists but we received many complaints about how there was no indication which list items were articles and which list items were podcasts.
+Podcasts are often included in article lists but we received many complaints about how there was no indication for which list items were articles and which list items were podcasts.

-I tried a few different mocks but was leaning towards the designs that were the least invasive because this design needed to work on in all units on the [homepage](https://slate.com/){:target="_blank"} as well as on [list pages](https://slate.com/culture){:target="_blank"}.
+I tried a few different mocks but was leaning towards the designs that were the least invasive because this design needed to work in all units on the [homepage](https://slate.com/){:target="_blank"} as well as on [list pages](https://slate.com/culture){:target="_blank"}.
 I decided I would user test three slightly different variations: headphones icon before the title, "Podcast:" in front of the title and headphones icon after the title.

 <div class="img-flex-wrapper">
 	<div class="img-flex-33">